Nightclubs

 Neighbours

 To open Neighbours, Mustafa Elassiouti (Moe) was introduced to George Freeman by Gary Penny of Neighbours-Vancouver, which was located on Robeson St sometime around 1982.
-George had the idea of going after the Brass Connection, which was a gay nightclub restaurant combination, about 1 block away; this r Bogeys tavern had become a packman pool hall dominated by minorities in a changing neighborhood.
+George had the idea of going after the Brass Connection, a gay nightclub restaurant combination about a block away; this tavern had become a packman pool hall dominated by minorities in a changing neighborhood.
 George immediately saw an opportunity with the 7000 sq. ft. operating tavern to convert it into a gay bar.
-In addition, he saw an opportunity to bring in previous employees from The Monastery; George would be able to teach them the business, set them up running satellite locations, and help with the church’s outreach into Seattle’s gay business owners’ community.
+In addition, he saw an opportunity to bring in previous employees from The Monastery; George could teach them the business, set them up running satellite locations, and help with the church’s outreach into Seattle’s gay business owners’ community.
 Scott Terrill, a DJ from another of George’s previous ventures, The Waterworks, volunteered to have the liquor license put into his name.
 Mustafa Elassiouti, an Egyptian citizen living in Canada, could not get an American license because he was not an American citizen.
-Further, George could not obtain a license because he was in the act of suing the liquor control board.
-A line of credit was set up, and Scott was able to obtain the license in his name, with the money stemming from Moe and George.
-The staff from The Monastery went to work converting Neighbors at rush speed, in order to get the club opened by labor day.
-George laid out a design, had his sound engineer John Kmetz, lay out a sound system.

 Soundstage (Las Vegas)